harishsdev/stm32-/README.md

 # stm32-

 1.LED12 ON and Off with Delay

+1.LED12  glow with  HAL_GPIO_WritePin

+2.LED13  glow with  HAL_GPIO_WritePin

+3.LED14  glow with  HAL_GPIO_WritePin

+4.LED14  glow with  HAL_GPIO_WritePin

+5. GLow all at a time with  HAL_GPIO_WritePin

+6. toggle all with delay using  HAL_GPIO_WritePin